SkylerJohnson102020/reading-notes/README.md

 Combine them!
 I can make a code tag suggestion in a quote and use some bold text!
 > You **should** probably use the <p> tag for this!

-So, **in conclusion**, _you can do a lot of different things with Markdown!_ Remember to always remeber the things below:
+So, **in conclusion**, _you can do a lot of different things with Markdown!_ Always remeber these key things below:
 ### Things to remember
 - Stay Positive.
 - **Never** give up!